 It therefore came as no surprise that in this wonderful interview when asked about his favorite part of the filmmaking process he states:

 "Writing.
 For me nothing is more enjoyable thank thinking about creating a story.
-Writing is like being in a world where everything belongs to you.
-You have full power over the characters to create whatever you want."
+Writing is like being in a world where everything

 Not only is it his favorite aspect in the filmmaking process it also is frustrating for him:

-"When you’re writing, you have full control over everything.
-But when you try to bring that to action, you run into certain constraints.
-Not everything comes out the way you imagined."
+you try to bring that to action, you run into certain constraints.
+Not

 "A Separation" is a film that takes the ordinary, casual details in a human relationship within a day-to-day setting and injects conflict in the most wonderfully innovative ways possible, thus making the viewer not a mere spectator but a thoroughly involved spectator.

-"I don’t want the audience to think they’re watching an “important” scene and to try to remember it as a result.
-This whole game of making the audience go back and remember these simple little details makes them more engaged in the film."
+and to try to remember it as a result.
+This whole game of making the

 At face value this seems so simple a statement!